rickycorte/DungeonEProcioniAPI/README.md

 On success this functions return the JWT token for the user!
 See character methods to see how to use JWT token.
 For the moment just store it somewhere.

 ### Check
-Checks if the jwt token is valid (used for test purposes)
+Checks if the JWT token is valid (used for test purposes)

 Request: